Shoddy and Mungo

 The shoddy and mungo industries are essentially waste wool industries.
 These days the word “shoddy” is used to describe work of an inferior nature.
 However, the shoddy industry originally arose in 1813, in the woollen districts of the West Riding, especially my home town, where the first rag machinery was used to shred various waste woollen products into fibres.
 The fibres could be mixed with a quantity of virgin wool to blend into new fibres, which could, in turn, be woven into cloth.
 This process and the cloth it produced became known as “shoddy”.

-The first development of shoddy cloth is credited to Benjamin Law (1773-1837) of Batley, although there may have been a small number of other West Riding manufacturers starting up at about the same time.
-Law acquired fabrics collected by “tatters”.
-The tatter collected waste fabrics from industry, such as roller cloths from spinning mills and the waste from cutting piano felts, plus surplus woollen clothing, blankets, tailors’ waste fabric and so on.
-Benjamin Law then had them ground up by “rag machines”, which were originally intended, not for shoddy production, but to grind up “thrumbs” (The unwoven ends of the warp threads; short pieces or remnants of thread or yarn.).
+On his return to Batley, Law began to acquire fabrics collected by “tatters”.
+The tatter collected waste fabrics from industry, such as roller cloths from spinning mills and the waste from cutting piano felts, plus surplus woollen clothing, blankets, flannel, carpet wool, tailors’ offcuts and so on…although it was waste fabric it was unused fabric.
+Benjamin Law then had the fabrics ground up by “rag machines”, which were originally intended, not for shoddy production, but to grind up “thrumbs” (The unwoven ends of the warp threads; short pieces or remnants of thread or yarn.).
 Malcolm Haigh tells us, in his History of Batley:

 Benjamin Law was a clothier born in Gomersal who moved to Batley as a young person.
-In 1807 he tried to start Shoddy Manufacturing in Batley, but needed special machines to shred the old woollens before working into new cloth.
+In 1813 he tried to start Shoddy Manufacturing in Batley, but needed special machines to shred the old woollens before working into new cloth.
 Brighouse & Ossett were the centers for this work.
 Benjamin Law could not get his machine to work properly and contacted Benjamin Parr, a clothier & engineer.
 The result was an improvement but (the machine) broke down a lot.
 He decided he needed to consult with a more experienced engineer and took his machine to Joseph ARCHER, a blacksmith & machine maker at Ossett, a village at that time renowned for its engineering skill.
 Joseph suggested upright conical teeth and constructed a machine which was a success.
 This was around 1813.

 History of Batley 1800-1974; Malcolm Haigh